-KIDS WORLD OF ENERGY: EDMONTONCategory: 2018, Climate, Current, EcoCity Edmonton, Grant
+KIDS WORLD OF ENERGY: EDMONTONCategory: 2018, Climate, Completed, EcoCity Edmonton, Grant

 The Kid’s World of Energy (KWE) Classroom program’s dynamic sessions use our unique demonstration wind turbines and solar panels to help teachers meet Alberta Science curriculum while providing real experiences with renewable energy.
 The program consists of half or full day sessions, linked to curriculum in grades 4-6.